 Being happier is a strange one but you do feel better when you know you’re improving lots of aspects of your life.
 It also makes you try and fit something into your day that makes you happy.

 So does this mean that every word in Triggers has changed my life?

 Nope.
 Goldsmith takes his structured approach a little too far at times for me.
-He does make an interesting case for using structure to reduce the number of decisions you have to make during the day.
-However, I still winced when I read that he wears exactly the same type (and colour) of clothes when he is working to take that daily decision out of the equation.
+He makes an interesting case for using structure to reduce the number of decisions you have to make during the day.
+However, I winced when he talks about wearing exactly the same type (and colour) of clothes when he is working to take that daily decision out of the equation.
 Interestingly Mark Zuckerburg recently admitted to doing the same thing.